bivex/git-calver/README.md

 Prints the version that would be produced next without changing files.

+If there are no unreleased commits, it prints the current version.

 ### `git-version bump [major|minor|patch|force]`

 Prepares the next version locally.